Help Center/ GaussDB(for MySQL)/ User Guide/ Data Restorations/ Restoring Tables to a Point in Time

 • Tables that have triggers cannot be restored.

-• If the tables to be restored do not exist at the selected point in time, the restoration will fail.
+• If the tables to be restored are not found at the selected point in time, the restoration will fail.

 • The DB instance cannot be rebooted or deleted, and the instance specifications cannot be modified.

 • The number of tables to be restored must be no more than 20,000.
 If the number of tables to be restored exceeds 2,000, you can restore the instance to a point in time.
-For details, see Restoring Instance Data to a Specific Point in Time.
+For details, see Restoring a DB Instance to a Point in Time.

 Procedure